daxwestermanva/3ST_term_cleanup/PERC.CDS.DB/Code/Stored Procedures/Present_NLP_Variables.md

 - [ ] What has been done?
 Which areas?
 Retrospective or prospective?
 - [ ] What are the priorities for the terms?
+- [ ] This approach requires an audit table; is it appropriate to place in same location as HDAP_NLP_OMHSP?
+Or, should it go in OMHSP_PERC_NLP?